3 Thoughts On The WODFitters Stretch Resistance Band

 The WODFitters Pull Up Assist Band and Stretch Resistance Band both offer five different levels of resistance.
 Each one comes with its own color-coded identification.
 The bands are made of a material that manages to be quite thick, despite its flexibility.

 This allows it to work for people of multiple sizes rather than being made with the expectation of a certain size of a user.
 All resistance bands break.
 But if they do break, they come with a two-month seller warranty.

 As stated, these bands give you an "in-between" regarding weight added to your workouts.
 A great example of its regular use is to give gravity a little more weight in trying to pull you down as you do pull-ups.
 Once you begin getting tired, you just unhook the bands and do one more rep.

-While many people choose to do pull-ups, that's not the only workout that resistance bands can help.
+While many people choose to do pull-ups, that's not the only workout that resistance bands can help with.
 You can add them to light stretching to force your muscles to pull a little harder.
 Jumping or leaping exercises can be intensified quite easily.
 And of course, any other workout that involves lifting can be heightened.
-So these bands are quite functional no matter what your workout regime happens to be.
+So these bands are quite functional, no matter what your workout regime happens to be.

 Cons Of The Pull Up Assist Band

 These bands do have two common issues.
 Despite being made of thick material, they do snap.
 The thing to remember is that this is true of every resistance band on the market.